 So, is Cornwall striking your fancy?
 Or perhaps Devon is pulling you in?
 Maybe the Lake District or Bournemouth are locations that are quickly being added to your wish list.
 Whatever is exciting you, there is no question that a staycation in the UK can be a wonderful holiday.

 With more and more people being attracted to the prospect of a holiday at home, we imagine that the staycation trend will continue for the foreseeable future.
-So, hopefully, our findings will inspire future holidaymakers to get in their cars and enjoy the UK’s best offerings.
+So, hopefully, our findings will inspire staycation ideas for future holidaymakers who can now enjoy the best staycations the UK has to offer.

 If you are looking to get out there and enjoy the best of what the UK has to offer, car day insurance is a convenient and affordable way to go.